 I recently noticed a pattern in my learning.
 I realized that as I get better at something, the less I need to think about it to do it.
 The first area in that I detected this theme was through playing basketball.
-I can’t remember the first time I shot a basketball, but shooting a jump shot with my left hand is still new to me.
+I can’t remember the first time I ever shot a basketball because it was so long ago, but shooting a jump shot with my non-dominant hand is still new to me.
 It feels really awkward and uncomfortable—even though I know what I’m supposed to do.

-When shooting with my left, I need to think about my foot positioning, my elbow and arm alignment, how I’m gripping the ball, my release, my jumping, and my timing.
+When shooting with my left hand, I need to think about my foot positioning, elbow, and arm alignment, how I’m gripping the ball, my release, my jumping, and my timing.
 It’s very much a conscious effort.
-On the flip side, shooting with my dominant hand is an unconscious effort.
+On the flip side, shooting with my dominant right hand is an unconscious effort.
 I can shoot in many different situations and scenarios, and it takes almost no thought for me to produce a good shot.

-I was curious if this same conscious/unconscious learning progress was common, or if I had discovered something new.
-So I did some research to see if I could find any info.
+I was curious if this same conscious/unconscious learning progress was common, so I did some research to see if I could find any info.
 That is when I discovered the four stages of competence, aka the four stages of learning.
 This explains how learners move through four psychological states until they reach a stage of unconscious competence, where the skill becomes second nature.

 The first stage is unconscious incompetence where the learner isn’t aware that a skill or knowledge gap exists.
 In the early days of my racing journey, I didn’t know the importance of being gentle with my steering inputs.
 I thought you had to be snappy and aggressive with the steering wheel and demand control over the car.
 I was unconsciously incompetent.
 I not only lacked that skill, but I didn’t know that it even existed.